sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

      To:   Complex Field with 53 bits of precision
      Defn: b |--> -0.419643377607080 + 0.606290729207199*I

-We compute an approximation of a disk included in this `\beta`-adic set:
+We compute an approximation of a disk included in this :math:`\beta`-adic set:

 .. code-block:: Python